sogimu/scenarist/README.md

 # scenarist
 Utility for running platform depended scripts.
 Lang of scripts is Python 2.7.
-Scripts has targets.
+Scripts have targets.